Engee documentation

 Yes

-# Reference inflow temperature — inlet temperature at which tabular data is to be specified
+# Reference inflow temperature — the inlet temperature at which tabular data must be specified

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR